ContainerSSH/containerssh.github.io/docs/getting-started/index.md

 ## Step 3: Launch ContainerSSH

 In the downloaded directory run `docker-compose build` and then `docker-compose up -d`.
+This is you server.

 ## Step 4: Logging in

-Run `ssh foo@localhost -p 2222` on the same machine.
+Run `ssh foo@localhost -p 2222` on the same machine via a new terminal window.
+This is your test client.
 You should be able to log in with any password.

 Alternatively you can also try the user `busybox` to land in a Busybox container.

 ## Step 5: Cleaning up

-ONce you're done you can shut down the server using the `docker-compose down` then remove the images using `docker-compose rm`.
+Once you're done, you can shut down the server using the `docker-compose down`, then remove the images using `docker-compose rm`.

 Finally, you can also remove the guest image: